- Membership Entitlement

 - 1 mo.
 Internet access only - $5.00

 - Family and temporary memberships include immediate family members only.
-For this purpose, immediate family consists of one set (2) of parents, and their children aged 18 and under.
+For this purpose, immediate family consists of one set (2) of parents, and their children aged 16 and under residing at the same permanent address.

 - Senior members are permitted to use the youth area with their grandchildren, etc.